-The Cycle Alliance Is a Gender-Inclusive Period Advocacy Group
+The Cycle Alliance Is a Gender-Inclusive Period Advocacy Program

-The Cycle Alliance is a hybrid teen volunteer program that combines virtual workshops, independent work, and in-person service to destigmatize and de-gender conversations about menstruation; combat period poverty; and empower teens to advocate for social causes.
-Volunteers will accomplish their goals of education, advocacy, and community engagement by attending virtual workshops scheduled throughout the year.
-Teens will learn how to identify and contact their local political leaders; how to access trustworthy information to combat period shaming; and bystander training.
-Finally, teens will be able to express their creativity through writing, drawing, or developing pieces for the library’s teen blog and social media.
+The Cycle Alliance is a menstrual equity initiative geared towards teens that aims to destigmatize and de-gender conversations about menstruation; combat period poverty; and empower teens to advocate for social causes.
+Teens will participate in programs where they will learn how to advocate for menstrual equity; identify misinformation; and express their creativity through writing, drawing, or developing videos for the library’s teen blog and social media accounts.

 Cycle Alliance Values:

-- Periods are a natural and biological event and are not shameful. #NoPeriodShaming
+- Periods are a natural and biological event that are not shameful.

-- Every menstruator should have access to free or low cost menstrual hygiene products.
+- Menstruators should have access to free or low-cost menstrual hygiene products.

-- Continued funding for free menstrual products in New York prisons, homeless shelters, public middle and high schools.
+- New York prisons, shelters, public middle and high schools should provide free period products.

 - A mandatory, accurate, and up-to-date sex ed curriculum in schools that destigmatizes menstruation.

-- Avoiding superstitious, hurtful, sexist, anti-woman, homophobic and transphobic language when talking about periods.
+- Avoiding superstitious, offensive or hurtful language when talking about periods.

-- To teach, not cancel people who “just don’t get it" by using facts.
+- To teach people who “just don’t get it" by using facts.

 Resources: